neuviemeporte/neuviemeporte.github.io/_posts/2024-05-22-dirtytricks.md

 It writes `dx:ax` to var_34 as soon as it's done calculating the value.
 There does not appear to be a way to have the cake and eat it too.

 I spent two days trying to rewrite the expression in as many ways as possible.
-For a while, abusing the seldom used behaviour of the comma operator in C could be the golden ticket:
+For a while, I thought abusing the seldom used behaviour of the comma operator in C could be the golden ticket:

 {% highlight cpp %}
 var_34 = (var_30 = 0x8000 - (long)word_1C82C), (long)((word_1C830 & 0x200) ?
 0 : 0x708);